-If there's one thing I love about eggplant cooking it's that it contains all the best about good food.
+If there is one thing I love about eggplant cooking it is that it contains all the best of good-foods.

-Tip: Choose your eggplant carefully.
-They must be firm, super shiny dark purple colour.
-Whilst they keep quite well in the fridge for say approaching a week, once they are old, they are dreadful and bitter.
-If you can't find good eggplant, cook something else.
+Choose your eggplant carefully.
+They must be firm, with a shiny, dark-purple colour.
+Whilst they keep quite well in the fridge for nearly a week, once they are old, they are dreadful and bitter.
+If you can't find good ones, cook something else.

-Tip: Use only olive or coconut oil and butter for frying.
-The polyunsaturate oils like sunflower oil are very unstable once you heat them, and break down to noxious byproducts.
+Use only olive or coconut-oil and butter for frying.
+The polyunsaturates from sunflowers are very unstable once you heat them, and break down to noxious byproducts.
 Never fry with margarine; in fact avoid it completely.

 Be fairly generous with olive oil, not extra virgin when frying, and a dollop of butter in the pan, remembering that you are raising the calories in eggplant cooking.
-It's counteracted by a delic salad.
+It's counteracted by a delicious salad.
 Turn the heat down to moderate-low.

 STEP 3: Flour the slices on both sides.

-STEP 4: Beat up an egg and water batter.
+STEP 4: Beat up an egg and water mixture.

-Drop your floured, battered eggplant cooking slices into the hot oil.
+Drop your floured, battered slices into the hot-oil.
 See these fried eggplant recipes are really a piece of cake.
-If an old fart like me can learn to do it, then anybody can enjoy eggplant cooking!
+If an old codger like me can learn to do it, then anybody can enjoy them.

 Turn the heat down because they burn quite easily.
 How to cook eggplant is really not difficult.

 I dribble a couple of drops of olive oil onto the top of each slice.
 Then, when you turn them, they don't stick.
-After three or four minutes, turn one over to test.
+After three or four-minutes, turn one over to test.
 When they are ready they are a golden brown colour.
 I now put a glass lid on the pan; they cook better.

-TIP: Once they are done, turn the first cooked slices on edge on top of a slice that is still underdone, so that the oil can drain back into the pan.
+Once they are done, turn the first cooked-slices on edge on top of a slice that is still underdone, so that the oil can drain back into the pan.

-As you start stacking your slices of fried eggplant recipe on other slices, add fresh battered slices.
-How to cook eggplant?
-Dead easy.
+As you start stacking your slices of fried eggplant recipe on edge, add fresh battered-wedges.
+It's dead easy.